yang-guangliang/yang-guangliang.github.io/index.md

 <img width="150px"  style="float:right; margin-left:10px;margin-top:20px;" src="./pictures/self.jpg">

-I am an assistant professor of the School of Computer Science at Fundan University.
-Before joining Fudan, I earned my PhD degree from Texas A&M University and was a postdoctoral fellow of Georgia Tech.
+I am currently an Assistant Professor at the School of Computer Science at Fudan University.
+I completed my Ph.D. program at Texas A&M University, followed by a postdoctoral fellowship at Georgia Tech.

-My research mainly focuses on system security and AI security.
-I am interested in practicalizing security verifying and mitigating techniques and systems.
+My primary research includes computer code security and AI security.
+I am particularly passionate about devising and improving security verification and mitigation approaches for practical and real-world utilization.
+My mission is to bridge the gap between cutting-edge security research and the development of effective security systems.

 <span style="color:blue">*I am looking for students interested in computer security.
 Please feel free to contact me!*</span>